dsambrano/portfolio/README.md

 Here are a few different project that demonstrate my versatility as a Data Scientist, Applied Scientist, and Machine Learning Engineer.

+where I studied Economics, Psychology, and Neuroscience.
+My research focused on consumer choices and A/B testing to modify their decisions.

 <!-- ${toc} -->

 <!-- __TOC__ -->